comingofflais-com/LLM-Moderator-for-wpForo/README.md

   "reason": "This is a brief explanation usually in 20 words or less (limited through prompt)" }
 ```
-WARNING: This plugin will not function correctly if you do not request the response in the eligible format or use an AI model that is incapable of responding according the the prompt.
-Deepseek v3.1 is recommended because it was used for testing, is guaranteed to work, and is very low cost.
+WARNING: This plugin must request a JSON response with "type" key.
+The query to OpenRouter is expected to format to JSON.

 ## Settings

 ### Main Configuration
 - **OpenRouter API Key**: Your OpenRouter API key for AI access
 - **Model Selection**: Choose your preferred AI model
+      Single model: deepseek/deepseek-chat-v3.1
+      Model chain: deepseek/deepseek-chat-v3.1:x-ai/grok-beta:mistralai/mistral-7b-instruct
 - **Custom Prompt**: Override the default moderation prompt

 ### Flag Types Management